jameslittle230/jameslittle.me-nextjs/content/blog/24-2021-work-setup.md

 ## AV

-When I moved away from San Francisco, I realized that most of my interactions with people at work would take place on a video call[^twitch], so it was important to me that I level up my video call setup.
+When I moved away from San Francisco, I realized that most of my interactions with people at work would take place on a video call {% footnote %}I also [infrequently stream live-coding on Twitch](https://twitch.tv/jameslittle230), so investing in the AV desk setup helps there, too.{% /footnote %}, so it was important to me that I level up my video call setup.
 (I also was really into filmmaking at one point in my life, so investing in my video call setup would scratch the audio & video gear itch that never really seems to go away).
 I want people to hear and see me well so that they don't feel removed when talking to me, and I kind of like flexing with my nice setup.

 ### Microphone